xorwow/ansible-vars/README.md

     - Will ignore files which cannot be parsed as an Ansible YAML file.
 - `file-daemon` command
     - Changes to file metadata (permissions, ...) are not mirrored.
+- `ansible-vars` cannot operate on files which are not (Jinja2) YAML dictionaries.

 ## Extension plans